Top 7 Types of Renewable Energy Resources

 Geothermal Direct Use

 The United States has about 1,300 geothermal direct-use systems in operation.
-In a system of direct to use a well is drilled into a geothermal reservoir, which provides a steady stream of hot water.
-Some systems use the water directly, but most pumps the water through what’s called a heat exchanger.
+In a system of direct-to-use a well is drilled into a geothermal reservoir, which provides a steady stream of hot water.
+Some systems use the water directly, but most pump the water through what’s called a heat exchanger.

-The heat exchanger keeps the water separate from a working fluid (usually water or a mixture of water and antifreeze), which is heated by the geothermal water.
-The working fluid then flows through piping, distributing them heat directly for its intended use.
+The heat exchanger keeps the water separate from a working fluid (usually water or a mixture of water and antifreeze), which is heated by geothermal water.
+The working fluid then flows through piping, distributing the heat directly for its intended use.

-The heated water or fluid can be used in a building to replace the traditional heat source often natural gas of a boiler, furnace, and hot water heater.
-Some cities of the United States have large direct use heating systems called district heating that provides many buildings with heat.
+The heated water or fluid can be used in a building to replace the traditional heat source often natural gas of a boiler, furnace, or hot water heater.
+Some cities in the United States have large direct-use heating systems called district heating that provides many buildings with heat.

 Direct use of geothermal energy can be used in agriculture such as for fish farms and to heat greenhouses and for industrial food processing (vegetable dehydration).